GeyserMC/Geyser/README.md

 ### Please note, this project is still a work in progress and should not be used on production.

 ## Setting Up
 Please note, Geyser is **not** a plugin.
-Take watch the video below or take a look [here](https://github.com/GeyserMC/Geyser/wiki#Setup) for how to set it up.
+Watch the video below or take a look [here](https://github.com/GeyserMC/Geyser/wiki#Setup) for how to set it up.

 [![YouTube Video](https://img.youtube.com/vi/OmLxwl7_UzQ/0.jpg)](https://www.youtube.com/watch?v=OmLxwl7_UzQ)